craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Riphound

 You have spent your life before adventure working under the [[Baron Glask]].
-The [[Eastlick Mossland]] is ruled with a bloody fist, and it was your duty to see through the administration of the beatings.
+The [[Eastlick Mossland]] is ruled with a bloody fist, and it was your duty to see through the administration of the beatings (metaphorically, unless...).
 Your life has been brutal, deadly, and exciting.
 And so it shall continue to be.

 You gain +2 to your Strength Score and +1 to your Constitution Score.
 You are proficient in the Animal Handling and Intimidation Skills.
 You know [[Golopak (language)]] and [[Kantine (language)]].